clykins90/photo_report/README.md

 The photo service has been simplified to focus on the core functionality:

 1. **Upload**: Photos are uploaded directly to MongoDB GridFS storage
+   - Files are processed in memory without writing to disk
+   - When temporary storage is needed, the `/tmp` directory is used (compatible with Vercel)
    - Photos are associated with a specific report
-   - Temporary files are cleaned up after upload
+   - Temporary files are automatically cleaned up after processing

 2. **Retrieval**: Photos can be retrieved in two formats:
    - Original: Full-resolution image for detailed viewing and PDF generation
    - Thumbnail: Smaller version for report previews and editing interface

 3. **Analysis**: Photos are analyzed using OpenAI's Vision API
+   - Memory-based processing is used whenever possible
    - AI generates descriptions, tags, and damage assessments
-   - Analysis results are stored with the photo in the report document
+   - Analysis results are stored with the photo in the database
    - Analysis can be performed on individual photos, specific photo sets, or all photos in a report

 4. **Deletion**: Photos can be deleted from both the report and GridFS storage